kretzsch/MGRoguelike/README.md

 - Interactive music using FMOD for seamless transitions and dynamic audio.
 - Object pooling based on loadout through scriptableobjects.
 - New unity Inputsystem with different action maps for each genre.
+- Different weapon functions for each genre even with the same weapons
 - Easily expandable due to decoupling of code (check backlog for future additions)

 ## Screenshots